Flickr user Matt N Charlotte

 Fort Moultrie on Sullivan's Island.

-Take in some of the Lowcountry's great spring weather and be part of a great national event this weekend, and all for free.
+Take in some of the Lowcountry's mild winters and be part of a great national event this weekend, and all for free.

-Starting Saturday, April 21, and going until Sunday the 29th, admission to all national parks around the country will be free during National Park Week.
+Starting Saturday, January 14, and going until Monday the 16th, admission to all national parks around the country will be free.

-Sadly, there are no such parks in the immediate Beaufort area, but we couldn't think of a better reason for a road trip.
+Sadly, there are none in the Beaufort area, but we couldn't think of a better reason for a road trip.
 Get out of town and explore the great state of South Carolina, all of its natural beauty, and rich history.

 - Charles Pinckney National Park

 - Cowpens National Park

 - Fort Sumter National Park (which includes Fort Moultrie)

 - Overmountain Victory National Historic Trail